 Writing Off a Loss for a Hobby

 To be eligible to deduct a loss, you must be running the activity in a business-like manner and have a reasonable expectation of making a profit.
 If your activity generates profit three out of every five years (or two out of seven years for horse breeding), the law presumes that you're in business to make a profit, unless the IRS establishes otherwise.
+The analysis is trickier if you can't meet these safe harbors.
+That's because the determination of whether an activity is properly categorized as a hobby or a business is then based on each taxpayer's facts and circumstances.
+If you're audited, the IRS is going to make you prove you have a legitimate business and not a hobby.
 Be sure to keep supporting documents for all expenses.

 Claiming 100% Business Use of a Vehicle